Here are the 3 Factors to Consider When Planning a Capsule Wardrobe:

 - Hip fullness

-- Perceived vertical line (perceived height–this is not actual height measurement)
+- Perceived vertical line (perceived height–this is not actual height measurement.
+See the first bullet point.)

 3. Style Essence: Learn How to Channel and Project Your Personality